-We hear a lot of talk these days from people suggesting that free will is just an illusion, and that our lives are predetermined even before we were born.
+We hear a lot of talk these days from people suggesting that free will is just an illusion, and that our lives were predetermined before we were born.
 Is this true?
 Well, no, it isn’t.
-Those making these claims have fallen for a hoax.
+Scientists and philosophers who make these claims have fallen for a hoax.
 They have been deluded by a complex paradox.
 But perhaps we should start from the beginning…

 What’s Free Will About?

 In 2013, the Tsarnaev brothers set off home-made explosives at the Boston Marathon, killing several people and injuring many others.
 They planned to set off the rest of their devices in New York city.
 To do this, they hijacked a car, driven by a college student, and forced him at gunpoint to assist their escape from Boston to New York.